-Laker Schools offers a large variety of science opportunities starting in junior high.
+Laker Schools offers a large variety of science opportunities starting in middle school.
 Sixth, seventh and eighth graders enjoy many hands-on learning activities in their science classes.
 Sixth and seventh graders also take coding, computer science, engineering and robotics classes that teach fundamental skills to help prepare them for higher-level classes.
 Eighth graders who qualify can take the Academy Class, which creatively combines science and English.
 The Academy Class offers many unique hands-on experiences that allow students to learn beyond the textbook.

 In high school, Laker students have even more awesome science opportunities with classes such as biology, chemistry, physical science, human body, anatomy, engineering and design, forensic science, physics, lab science, computer science/coding and more.
 A college-level science lab allows students to conduct a variety of experiments that bring scientific concepts to life.
 The Innovation Center, a spacious STEM-focused learning lab finished in 2019, offers enrichment in science, technology, engineering and math, with classes such as Mechatronics, AMPed, Geometry in Construction and more.
 With all of these state-of-the-art learning opportunities, the sky is the limit with what students can achieve.